Working with Iterators

 $res = Iterables::every($iterator, $isBelowThreshold); // true

-This method is useful for verifying that all elements in a collection meet a certain condition, such as whether all numbers are below a specific value.
+This method is useful for verifying that all elements in a collection meet a certain condition, for example, whether all numbers are less than a specific value.

 filter (iterable $iterable, callable $predicate): Generator

-Creates a new iterator that contains only the elements from the original iterator that satisfy the condition defined in
+Creates a new iterator containing only those elements from the original iterator that satisfy the condition defined in

 $predicate